Pierre Dominique Garnier: War of the Second Coalition

 After a period of eclipse, Garnier was employed on the frontier of the Kingdom of the Two Sicilies and was later installed as military governor of Rome.
 In 1799 during the War of the Second Coalition, he defeated the Sicilian army at Monte Redondo on 21 September 1799.
 But he was bottled up in Rome and compelled to surrender.
-On 29 September his 4,500-man garrison capitulated to a 4,000-strong Anglo-Neapolitan force commanded by Lieutenant General Bourcard.
+On 29 September his 4,500-man garrison capitulated to a 4,000-strong Anglo-Neapolitan force commanded by Lieutenant General Emanuele de Bourcard.
 The French garrisons in Italy were cut off in large part due to British seapower.
 After his exchange, he led a 2,792-strong division in Louis Gabriel Suchet's corps in northwestern Italy in the spring of 1800.
 His division included the 33rd Line with 487 men, the 39th Line with 422 men, the 55th Line with 213 men, the 68th Line with 620 men, and the 104th Line with 1,050 men.

 In a series of encounters in early April 1800, the Austrian army of Michael von Melas isolated Nicolas Soult's corps of André Masséna's army and began the Siege of Genoa on 20 April 1800.
 After 18 April, Melas sent Anton von Elsnitz to drive Suchet toward France.
 Suchet's forces were involved in actions at Monte Settepani, San Giacomo, Loano, and Montecalvo between 10 April and 7 May.
 The 68th Line lost its colors in the last-mentioned battle.
 After Bonaparte's offensive from the north, Suchet counterattacked along the Var River between 22 and 27 May.
 Moving across the unguarded Col de Tende, part of his corps captured 600 Austrians and seven guns at Monte Nave south of Cuneo.

 Napoleonic Wars

 Garnier retired from the army in 1801 but was quickly called back to fill positions in the reserve during the Napoleonic Wars.
 He was governor of Barcelona in 1811 before retiring in July 1812.
 Recalled again in 1813, he was pressed into service in Italy.
 He was charged with evacuating Rijeka (Fiume).
 After the fall of Emperor Napoleon, King Louis XVIII bestowed letters of nobility on the old republican general on 31 December 1814.
 Made a commander of the Légion d'Honneur in 1815, he permanently retired on 1 March 1816.
 He died in Nantes on 11 May 1827.
-GARNIER is inscribed on Column 25 of the Arc de Triomphe in Paris.
+Garnier is inscribed on Column 25 of the Arc de Triomphe in Paris.